switch to system theme

 Want To Get Rid Of Bad Breath?

-By Monarchy Media LLC on July 5, 2022 at 6:56 PM
+Written by Monarchy Media LLC on July 5, 2022 at 6:56 PM

 WE ALL KNOW THAT FEELING… you wake up in the morning to sun shining, birds chirping and happily lean over to your significant other to say hello!
 Instead you are greeted by the horrible smell of morning breath.
 Or maybe you run into friends after work and suddenly become conscious of that bad taste in your mouth.
 We’ve all been there!
 Unfortunately, bouts of halitosis, or bad breath, are pretty much inevitable.
 Today we’re going to explain why that is, what causes that nasty smell and what you can do to keep bad breath at bay!